-- Demonstrate an increased understanding of Christian worldview in relation to the natural and social world - 2.
+- 1. Demonstrate an understanding of the Christian worldview in relation to the natural and social world - 2.
 Demonstrate skill in communicating biblical truth by interpreting Scripture using appropriate hermeneutical and historically informed principles - 3.
-Demonstrate an increased understanding of the theological and biblical foundations of Christian engagement through interdisciplinary study along with an appreciation of liberal arts.
+Demonstrate an understanding of the theological and biblical foundations of Christian engagement through interdisciplinary study.